BlondeBurrito/hexagonal_pathfinding_astar/README.md

 Limitations:

-* Your hexagon grid can have no more than `usize::MAX/2 columns`, otherwise it'll panic on overflow
+* Your hexagon grid can have no more than `usize::MAX -1` columns, otherwise it'll panic on overflow
-* Your hexagon grid can have no more than `usize::MAX/2 rows`, otherwise it'll panic on overflow
+* Your hexagon grid can have no more than `usize::MAX -1` rows, otherwise it'll panic on overflow

 Table of contents